Our Favourite Healthy Christmas Dishes

-When it comes to Christmas, one of the first things that leaps to mind is the food.
+When it comes to attempting a healthy Christmas, one of the first things that leaps to mind is the food.
 The vast quantities of roast chicken (I’ve never been much of a turkey person), vegetables, potatoes, and of course the mince pies, chocolate, and mulled wine.

 What excites me the most, and drags me out of my deep slumber, is the thought of freshly prepared hors d’oeuvres, the bubbling Mimosas, and the smell of a slowly soaking Christmas pudding.
 It’s not, and I’m being honest, the presents.